simphony/docs/docs/source/yaml.md

 .. tip::
-   If you have an ontology where all entity names are in ALL_UPPERCASE, you can use the commandline tool `yaml2camelcase` that is shipped with osp-core to transform it to an ontology with CamelCase entity names.
+   If you have an ontology where all entity names are in ALL_UPPERCASE, you can use the commandline tool `yaml2camelcase` that is shipped with OSP-core to transform it to an ontology with CamelCase entity names.
 ```

 ## Introduction